Call one of our admissions coordinators to help you find a Group Therapy rehab today.

 Group Therapy Expectations

-For group therapy to be effective, the group facilitator must be trained in conducting group therapy sessions and in the ability to manage various group dynamics.
+For this types of therapy to be effective, the group facilitator must be trained in conducting group therapy sessions and in the ability to manage various group dynamics.
 Sessions are led by a licensed or certified mental health professional who is trained in dual diagnosis or substance abuse treatment.
 The group facilitator will be a therapist, psychiatrist, nurse practitioner, or other credentialed specialist who has been trained in both substance abuse addiction treatment and in group therapy techniques.
 Sessions times can range from one hour in duration and up to 3 hours in duration depending on the group.

 No two individuals are the same, which is why we offer flexible group sessions that fit into work, school, and family schedules for patients attending outpatient drug rehab.
 We are committed to working with patients to create individual plans of care that meet their needs both in treatment and in their daily lives.